 My favorite way to drink smoothies is by doing away with the milk altogether - instead, I order a strawberry smoothie with orange mango puree instead of the milk.
 As a barista, I have the luxury of drinking for free and there is usually an extra charge for adding extra fruit puree.

 The Chocolate Smoothie is just a bit different than the other two.
-Instead of having any fruit puree, its made from mocha syrup, milk, protein, a banana and ice.
+Instead of having any fruit puree, its made from mocha syrup, milk, protein, a banana, and ice.
 It has more milk than the other two and is a touch sweeter.
-However, keep in mind that mocha is more of a dark chocolate - it's not super sweet.
+However, keep in mind that mocha is more of dark chocolate—it's not super sweet.